 Don’t stretch the sock a lot.
 Try to put on the doll as much of the sock as you can but without any folds and gathers.
 Leave the sock on the doll for half an hour, to allow it to relax.
 During this time you can prepare your serger and threads.

 After the sock was on the doll for some time mark where you should cut the sock for the bottom of the foot.
 Mark also crotch level using a pin.
-Or if you have socks with stripes as I do, just remember the stripe that go to the crotch.
-I think though this is a case of “do what she says, not what she does” because it is definitely better to actually mark the material.
+Or if you have socks with stripes as I do, just remember the stripe that goes to the crotch.
+I think this is a case of “do what she says, not what she does” because it is definitely better to actually mark the material.

 Take the sock out.

 Fold the sock so the heel is in the back and the front folded line is right in the middle.